basicallydan/danhough.com/_posts/2020-12-02-dont-rely-on-ci.md

 ogthumbnail: "!SITE_URL!/img/dont-rely-on-ci/ci-rebase-og.png"
 ---

-Today I faced a version control situation I rarely face these days.
+Yesterday I faced a version control situation I rarely face.

-It reminded me that I sometimes rely a little too much on the green light from CI tools like CircleCI and GitHub Actions when deciding whether it's safe to merge a branch.
+It showed me that I may rely a little too much on the green light from CI tools like CircleCI and GitHub Actions when deciding whether it's safe to merge a branch.

 Here's what happened: